How to Spend a Layover in Lisbon, Portugal

 How long of a layover do I need in Lisbon, Portugal?

-Most layovers are 6 – 10 Hours in Lisbon and it’s the perfect amount of time to explore the top sights.
+Most layovers take 6 – 10 hours in Lisbon, and it’s the perfect amount of time to explore the top sights.

-Be sure to visit the Belem Tower, Tram 28 and Ascensor da Bica, Lisbon Cathedral and many lookouts.
-More information here.
+Be sure to visit the Belem Tower, Tram 28, Ascensor da Bica, Lisbon Cathedral, and as many lookouts as you can.
+Also make sure to try the Pasteis De Nata.

 Can I leave the airport on a layover in Lisbon?

-You can leave the airport when on a stopover in Lisbon, but you will have to go through security so make sure you give yourself ample time for security lanes and customs.
-Here is how to get Lisbon from the airport.
+You can leave the airport when on a stopover in Lisbon, but you will have to go through security, so make sure you give yourself ample time for security lanes and customs.

 Follow Jon’s journey on Instagram, and TikTok, Pinterest, or Twitter.